open-horizon/examples/cloud/sdr/db/README.md

 - GlobalNouns: summary of the nouns and sentiments from all nodes and stations
     - noun (key, string)
-    - sentiment (float) - sentiment score from -1.0 (full negative) to 1.0 (full positive).
+    - sentiment (float64) - sentiment score from -1.0 (full negative) to 1.0 (full positive).
 A running average of all sentiments we've received for this noun from all nodes/stations.
     - numberOfMentions (integer) - running count
     - timeUpdated (date) - most recent update
 - NodeNouns: summary of the nouns and sentiments from this node (all stations)
     - noun (key, string)
     - edgeNode (key, foreign key, string) - horizon org/nodeid
-    - sentiment (float) - sentiment score from -1.0 (full negative) to 1.0 (full positive).
+    - sentiment (float64) - sentiment score from -1.0 (full negative) to 1.0 (full positive).
 A running average of all sentiments we've received from this node (for all stations).
     - numberOfMentions (integer) - running count
     - timeUpdated (date) - most recent update
 - Stations: list of the nodes and their stations that we've received audio clips from
     - edgeNode (key, string) - horizon org/nodeid that received data from this station
-    - frequency (key, float) - station frequency
+    - frequency (key, float32) - station frequency
+    - numberofclips (int) - number of audio clips received from this station from this edge node
-    - dataQualityMetric (float) - as determined/reported by the data_broker service
+    - dataQualityMetric (float32) - as determined/reported by the data_broker service
     - Phase 2:
         - callLetters (when broadcast)
         - (maybe some other way to determine that stations from nearby nodes are actually the same)
 - EdgeNodes:
     - edgeNode (key, string) - horizon org/nodeid
-    - latitude (float) - latitude of the node
+    - latitude (float32) - latitude of the node
-    - longitude (float) - longitude of the node
+    - longitude (float32) - longitude of the node

 ## Manually Connect to the DB
 ```